murphyki/BitsAndBobs/dev_setup/README.md

 - Go ahead and install other apps, e.g. ansible, AWX, etc

 Note:
-- Before setting up your kubernetes environment on your VM, ensure you have enabled virtualisation: go to `Processors` and check that the checkbox `Virtualize Intel VT-x/EPT or AMD-v/RVI` is ticked.
+- Before setting up your minikube kubernetes environment on your VM, ensure you have enabled virtualisation: go to `Processors` and check that the checkbox `Virtualize Intel VT-x/EPT or AMD-v/RVI` is ticked.
 We will be installing `minikube` which downloads and launches a VM and if virtualisation is not enabled for the VM this will fail.
 If this happens, run `minikube delete` and reinstall minikube - see `setup_k8s.sh` for instructions
 - When building docker images to run as containers in minikube, there is a little gotcha: the images you build on your vm are not visible inside the minikube VM, so when you try to deploy pods based on your docker images the pods will fail to run with an error:
 ```
 Container image "murphyki/web-gateway" is not present with pull policy of Never